yaheya/bedrock-chat/README.md

   - `bedrockRegion`: Region where Bedrock is available. **NOTE: Bedrock does NOT support all regions for now.**
   - `allowedIpV4AddressRanges`, `allowedIpV6AddressRanges`: Allowed IP Address range.
+  - `enableLambdaSnapStart`: Defaults to true.
+Set to false if deploying to a [region that doesn't support Lambda SnapStart for Python functions](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html#snapstart-supported-regions).

 - Deploy this sample project